Castor Oil For Eyebrows: Does It Help Them Grow? Experts Weigh In + How To Use It

 Quick!
 What's castor oil again?

 Castor oil is a vegetable oil extracted from—you guessed it—castor beans.
-It has a notably high fatty-acid content (around 85 to 95% ricinoleic acid, in fact), plus antioxidants and minerals aplenty.
-"Castor oil has documented anti-inflammatory, anti-allergenic, antioxidant, antifungal, antimicrobial, immune-boosting, and analgesic properties," integrative medicine physician Bindiya Gandhi, M.D., tells mbg about the health benefits of castor oil.
+It has a notably high fatty-acid content (around 85 to 95% ricinoleic acid1, in fact), plus antioxidants and minerals aplenty.
+"Castor oil has documented1 anti-inflammatory2, anti-allergenic, antioxidant, antifungal, antimicrobial3, immune-boosting, and analgesic properties," integrative medicine physician Bindiya Gandhi, M.D., tells mbg about the health benefits of castor oil.
 The oil has long been used as a beauty staple for decades in both Ayurvedic traditions and Black households (read more about the anti-inflammatory, moisturizing oil here).

 Can it help your brows grow?